-If you want to become a best selling author, write a book and get featured in major sites and magazines.
-That’s your B. Your desirable feature.
+If you want to transition from a corporate cubicle-sitting robot to a writer, this will be your B. Your desirable future.
 That’s a goal.
 So, the actionable steps to achieve B is simply to write.
 To write every single day.

 Your path will look like this:

 At first, you will be clueless about what to write for but that won’t be of importance.
-The simple process of writing is what matters.
+The process of writing is what matters initially.

 Over time, you will get better:

 Over time, the quality of your writing will increase.
 But this is only half true.
 If you’re not practicing this enough, the above graph won’t be enough.
 That’s why a 3D model is more accurate:

 In reality, the quality of your writing will increase over time only if you are consistent.

 That’s how you reach your 5-year goal.